How to Find Your Perfect Dear John Denim Size

 How to measure yourself

 Hip: Measure around the fullest part of your seat, feet together.
-This measurement matters most for slim and straight cuts that pass closely over the hip and seat.
+This measurement matters most for slim, straight, and flare cuts that pass closely over the hip and seat.

 Using the Dear John Denim size chart